Junior Carnivals, Competition and Surf Education

 Club Championships are for U8-U14 registered Freshwater Nippers and include Water and Beach events and Ironperson.

 Both land and water training sessions are held regularly each week.
-Please go to our Training page for more information.
+Please go to our Training page or Team App for more details on training.

 Nippers on a Sunday, is about fun and sun, surf awareness and skill development.
 It's also about building a community around a very proud and distinguished club.
 Beyond that there is also a very strong competition element for those that wish to represent the club.
 We compete in Newport, Queenscliff and Narrabeen SNB carnivals.
 There are also two Board classics – Dee Why and our own Freshwater IronMan.
 Add to that, Australia Day, Branch, State, and Club Championships.